xrzhuang/mapsapi/README.md

 ![](https://media.giphy.com/media/d2jjuAZzDSVLZ5kI/giphy.gif)

 Maps are everywhere :rainbow: We'd be lost without the maps on our phone, and apps from Uber to Snapchat wouldn't work without the capabilities of these APIs.
-Map APIs give us data we couldn't get otherwise like routing and time estimation, produce cool data visualizations and construct augmented reality.
+Map APIs give us data we couldn't get otherwise like routing and time estimation, and gives us the tools to produce cool data visualizations and construct augmented reality.
 The best part is, it's pretty easy for us to take advantage of all their cool features too :smiley_cat:

 ## Overview

 For this demo, we're going to be writing a react app that utilizes the Google Maps API.
-First, we're going to learn how to loading a map to a react project.
+First, we're going to learn how to load a map into a react project.
 Then, we'll center and zoom in on Dartmouth.
-Next, we're going to drop markers, with personalized info windows on our map.
-Lastly, we're going to create a shape data visualization based on our points!
+Next, we're going to drop markers on our map, with personalized info windows.
+Lastly, we're going to create a simple shape data visualization based on some data points!

 ## Setup